‘THE WHITE RAVEN’

 Something sure that I may not have, not again, not ever more.

-The distant twilight casts it’s glow and reminds me that it’s time to go
+The distant twilight casts it’s glow and reminds me that it is time to go;

-Into a realm that no longer matters and that I may now detour.
+Back to a realm that no longer matters, perhaps that I may now detour.

 A place I frequented in utter silence when midnight opens up it’s door.

-Not once invaded by a bird whom above the king tree would dare to soar.
+Not once invaded by a bird, whom above the ‘King Tree’, would dare not soar.